ichou21/personal-blog/index.md

 My default username is icchou233.

-Sometimes, I use ichou21 or i3c (:3c).
+Sometimes, I use ichou21 (or for my codeforces profile, i3c).